maxamillion/ansible-openshift_origin/README.md

 1. Download the [Zip file from github](https://github.com/maxamillion/ansible-openshift_origin/archive/master.zip)

 (See "Configuration" and "Using" sections below for details)
-2. For broker installs run 'ansible-playbook broker.yaml' ('brokers' is a host group)
-3. For node installs run 'ansible-playbook node.yaml' ('nodes' is a host group)

 Reminder: This is currently only supporting a single-node install so 'brokers' and 'nodes' should both contain the same, single, ip address or hostname in the